In this post you can find some information about the public behavior basics in Abu Dhabi.

 In Abu Dhabi public places are not allowed displays of affection, even between husband and wife.

 Couples can hold hands, but not during Ramadan.
 Holding hands is also allowed as a sign of friendship between men or between women.
-Of course, during COVID-19, social distancing (2 meters/6 feet) prevails over everything.

 Are considered offenses: homosexual activity, sex outside of marriage and adultery.